 So, will you build chat from scratch or jumpstart with a chat API and SDK?

 The decision to build or buy is often made from the heart rather than the head.
 Yet, you can apply the information across the three different areas mentioned above to decide where you stand on them.
 A chat API and SDK as a service is a great option for teams that are looking for maximum product and business leverage, and reliability with control.
-That’s why companies like DoorDash choose to build on Sendbird to deliver in-app chat to their customers.

 No matter your decision, in the end, how you implement chat will determine how successfully you achieve your associated business goals.